Google Working To Remove MINIX-Based ME From Intel Platforms - Slashdot

 Re: (Score:2)

 Sure, the GPL would be better than what there is now.
 But I think even that would not be good enough.
 GPL source code would be the start of making a system that users could trust.
-Besides that, there would have to be an explicit way to turn it o
+Besides that, there would have to be an explicit way to turn it off that could be confirmed to work reliably, and I would prefer a way to permanently remove it from the system with confirmation that worked too.

+There would be a lot of concern related to the overall security of that system (researchers tell us there are Minix bugs they will be reporting) and what that system is capable of doing for anyone but its owner.

+I am not sure I would want anything other than a very minimal system written in some sort of functional language that could be proven correct (and we know how expensive that is to write).

 Re: (Score:1)